TMJs and TMDs

 TMJ stands for temporomandibular joint.
 It’s a very long phrase for a very small connection between your lower jaw and your skull.
 You’ve got one on each side of your face.
-Together with the muscles and tendons connected to them, they’re responsible for all of the movement you can make with your mouth and jaw.
-Your abilities to speak and chew are entirely dependent on your TMJ.
+Together with the muscles and tendons connected to them, they’re responsible for all of the movement you can make with your mouth and jaw, including speaking and chewing.

-TMJs are extremely flexible joints that can move open and closed, forward and backward, left and right.
-They do a lot of work in a lot of directions.
+Because they do a lot of work in a lot of directions.
 This makes them very susceptible to stress.
 This stress can show in the form of jaw popping, pain, tenderness, locking jaw, headaches, or muscle spasms.
+Most of these problems can be treated through rest and relaxation, and additional care from your dentist.
+The TMJ can only heal if it’s given a chance to do so.

 TMJ disorders, or TMDs, are varied.
 They can be caused by: